“It’s a dangerous business, Frodo, going out your door.”

 on an apple leaf.

 If you are concerned about your plants dying from them, there are many ways to treat them without toxins, the best advice is just to spray them off with water or smoosh them with your hands.
-(Check for a clutch of ladybug eggs first!)
+(Check for a clutch of ladybug eggs first.
+Ladybug larvae have big appetites!)

 Calendula and nasturtium flowers make a wonderful trap crop.
-Aphids prefer them to your vegetables providing predators with an all-you-can-eat buffet.
+Aphids prefer them to your vegetables and provide predators with an all-you-can-eat buffet.

 These guys love succulent beet greens, chard, and spinach.
 They burrow into the layers of the leaves and leave a visible trail.
 On these crops I control them by turning the leaves over and smooshing the egg clutches, cutting off leaves with a larvae in them, and harvesting their favorite crops early.
-Row cover is a nice prevention method too.
+Row cover is an effective prevention method too.

 These are easy to find because of the big holes they leave in your brassicas and nasturtiums.
 In general, I leave them for the birds and spiders.
 However, if there are no nearby webs and they seem to be overwhelming my plant, I will pick them off and toss them into the middle of the wood mulch where the birds can find them easily.
 They are not very mobile and will likely not find their way back to your broccoli plant.
 If I’m monitoring them regularly, the their tiny eggs are easy to spot and brush off.
 People with large gardens will sometimes use a floating row cover (a gauzy white material) to restrict moth access to the crop.
 Lay it over your crop and secure the edges.
 Most people remove the cover once the crop is well established and can sustain a bit of munching.

-My Philosophy on Pest Control: Flinging and spraying with water is about as aggressive as my pest control measures get.
-If my only choice is chemical control, then I shrug and remove the crop.
+My first step, is invariably to wait and see.
+Many pest species are a primary food source for other wildlife.
+They just need a minute to move in and solve my problems for me.
+If I must intervene, hygiene, flinging, and spraying with water is about as aggressive as my pest control measures get.
+If that fails and a chemical control (the synthetic and toxic kind) is necessary, then I shrug it off and leave it to fend for itself.
 I don’t see the logic in spending money to risk my health, and the health of the ecosystem to grow something I can do without.
 And since I have more plants than I have space…opportunities abound!

 Backyard Bird Care 🐦